yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_service_packs.md

 "description": "Apply service packs or patches to API Gateway components."
 }

-## Install a service pack or patch
+## Apply a service pack or patch

-To install a service pack or patch on an existing installation of API Gateway, follow these general guidelines:
+To apply a service pack or patch to an existing installation of API Gateway, follow these general guidelines:

 1. Stop any Node Managers and API Gateway servers.
 2. Back up your existing installation.
 For more information on backing up, see [API Gateway backup and disaster recovery](/docs/apim_administration/apigtw_admin/manage_operations/#api-gateway-backup-and-disaster-recovery).